Education reform: Thailand

-World Bank report that after the 1997 Asian financial crisis Income in the northeast, the poorest part of Thailand, has risen by 46 percent from 1998 to 2006.
-Nationwide poverty fell from 21.3 to 11.3 percent.
+A World Bank report indicated that after the 1997 Asian financial crisis, income in the northeast, the poorest part of Thailand, rose by 46 percent from 1994 to 2000.
+Nationwide poverty fell from 21.3% to 11.3%.

 Learning crisis

 The learning crisis is the reality that while the majority of children around the world attend school, a large proportion of them are not learning.
 A World Bank study found that "53 percent of children in low- and middle-income countries cannot read and understand a simple story by the end of primary school."
 While schooling has increased rapidly over the last few decades, learning has not followed suit.
 Many practitioners and academics call for education system reform in order to address the learning needs of all children.

 Digital education

 The movement to use computers more in education naturally includes many unrelated ideas, methods, and pedagogies since there are many uses for digital computers.
 For example, the fact that computers are naturally good at math leads to the question of the use of calculators in math education.
 The Internet's communication capabilities make it potentially useful for collaboration, and foreign language learning.
 The computer's ability to simulate physical systems makes it potentially useful in teaching science.
 More often, however, debate of digital education reform centers around more general applications of computers to education, such as electronic test-taking and online classes.

 Another viable addition to digital education has been blended learning.
 In 2009, over 3 million K-12 students took an online course, compared to 2000 when 45,000 took an online course.
 Blended learning examples include pure online, blended, and traditional education.
 Research results show that the most effective learning takes place in a blended format.
 This allows children to view the lecture ahead of time and then spend class time practicing, refining, and applying what they have previously learned.

 The idea of creating artificial intelligence led some computer scientists to believe that teachers could be replaced by computers, through something like an expert system; however, attempts to accomplish this have predictably proved inflexible.
 The computer is now more understood to be a tool or assistant for the teacher and students.

 Harnessing the richness of the Internet is another goal.
 In some cases classrooms have been moved entirely online, while in other instances the goal is more to learn how the Internet can be more than a classroom.